Shortest-path percolation on scale-free networks: Introduction

-Recently, the shortest-path percolation (SPP) model, which is intended to describe the consumption and eventual depletion of network resources, was introduced and studied on ERNs~\cite{kim2024shortest}.
+Recently, the shortest-path-percolation (SPP) model, which is intended to describe the consumption and eventual depletion of network resources, was introduced and studied on ERNs~\cite{kim2024shortest}.
 In the model, one agent at a time demands a path from randomly selected origin and destination nodes; if the geodesic distance between the demanded pair of nodes does not exceed the budget $C$ available to the agent, then all edges along one of the shortest paths connecting origin and destination nodes are removed from the network; eventually, the network undergoes a percolation transition characterized by the disintegration of its macroscopic connected component into multiple microscopic clusters. $C$ is a tunable parameter of the SPP model; for $C=1$, the SPP reduces to the ordinary percolation model, however for $C>1$ the SPP model differs from the ordinary model as removed edges are topologically correlated.
 On ERNs, it was shown that the critical exponents of the SPP transition are different from the mean-field percolation exponents only if the parameter $C$ is unbounded~\cite{kim2024shortest, meng2025path}; mean-field exponents of the ordinary percolation transition are found instead for the finite-$C$ case~\cite{kim2024shortest}.

 In this paper, we study the SPP transition on SFNs by means of extensive Monte Carlo simulations and FSS analysis.
-For $C=1$, we clearly recover known results about the ordinary percolation model, where the transition on ERNs and SFNs are characterized by radically different behaviors as long as $\lambda < 4$.
+For $C=1$, we clearly recover known results about the ordinary percolation model, where the transition on ERNs and SFNs is characterized by radically different behaviors as long as $\lambda < 4$.
 For $C>1$ however, we find that the SPP critical exponents on SFNs are identical to those for ERNs; this happens regardless of the specific value of the degree exponent $\lambda$.
-We conjecture and confirm that it is due to the fact that the SPP process homogenizes the heterogeneous network structure before the SPP transition happens.
+We conjecture and confirm that it is because the SPP process homogenizes the heterogeneous network structure before the SPP transition happens.
 Finally, we find that the correlation exponents vary from those for ERNs, depending on $\lambda$ and $C$, displaying a rich FSS behavior.
 We validate our numerical findings by performing data collapse across different system sizes.

 The structure of the paper is as follows.
 In Sec.~\ref{sec:spp-model}, we introduce and define the SPP model.
 In Sec.~\ref{sec:methods}, we describe the methods of our work, including the network model, observables, and FSS analysis.
 In Sec.~\ref{sec:results}, we present results of the numerical analysis on SFNs with various values of $\lambda$.
 Finally, a summary of our work and discussion is included in Sec.~\ref{sec:discussion}.